nikki-wolf/Pygeon_Project2_Wine/README.md

 Data_Visualization_Project: Pygeon Project2

-Output: The wine data is transfered to Heroku as a dashboard delivering a visual story of worldwide wine history (production, consumption, export, import in a value, volume, and per capita format), together with price, rating, variety, and subvariety per producing countries.
+Output: The wine data is transfered to Heroku as a dashboard delivering a visual story of wine history (production, consumption, export, import in a value, volume, and per capita format between 1865-2016) worldwide (i.e., producing and consuming countries) together with price, rating, variety, and subvariety for 42 producing countries.

 Input: Collections in mLab db (connected to Heroku).
 These data collections are generated, in turn, using two mega Excel workbooks which generated in another project (Pygeon 1).